Katberrie/sile_usage/README.md

 1. A user **deposits** (locks) tokens into a bridge contract on the source chain.
 2. The bridge contract emits an event (e.g., `DepositMade`) containing details of the deposit.
 3. Off-chain services (listeners/oracles) detect this event.
-4. After validating the event, these services trigger a transaction on the destination chain to **mint** an equivalent amount of a wrapped token and send it to the user's recipient address.
+4. After successful validation, these services trigger a transaction on the destination chain to **mint** an equivalent amount of a wrapped token and send it to the user's recipient address.

 This script simulates the off-chain listener (steps 3 and 4), which acts as the backbone of the bridge's operation by ensuring that assets locked on one chain are correctly represented on the other.